neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Deploy Datashuttle as installable Package (Sumana).md

 ## GSoC
 - **GSoC experience** <br/>
-  I hope to gain hands-on experience in building Terminal User Interfaces and further improve my proficiency in Python programming.
+  I hope to gain hands-on experience in packaging Terminal User Interfaces and further improve my proficiency in Python programming.
 Additionally, I am eager to explore NIU's other projects beyond Datashuttle and learn more about innovative ideas like it.
 I also look forward to building a collaborative and professional relationship with the people at NIU and continuing my contributions even after the program ends.

 - **Are you also applying to projects with other organisations in GSoC 2025?** <br/>
   No, I am not submitting proposals anywhere else other than datashuttle.